A list of past and upcoming readings available here.

 • Review of James Cummins’ prose-poetry, HIX EROS: 7 (August 2016)

-• ‘The Civil Partnership’ collaborative poem sequence developed with Prue Chamberlain, performed at Camaradefest and Interrobang Festivals (2014-15)
+• ‘The Civil Partnership’ collaborative poem sequence developed with Prue Bussey-Chamberlain, performed at Camaradefest and Interrobang Festivals (2014-15)

-• Composed and performed ‘Changelings’ with Nick Murray, alongside Emily Berry & John Clegg, Vahni Capildeo & Jeremy Noel-Tod, Kirsty Irving & Harry Man, and Tim Atkins & Jeff Hilson as part of SJ Fowler‘s Auld Enemies project (July 2014)
+• Composed and performed ‘Changelings’ with Nick Murray, alongside Emily Berry & John Clegg, Anthony Vahni Capildeo & Jeremy Noel-Tod, Kirsty Irving & Harry Man, and Tim Atkins & Jeff Hilson as part of SJ Fowler‘s Enemies series (July 2014)

-• ‘Exploding Dictionaries: an Exegetical Look at The Domesday Dictionary’, Anti-Canon online essay series for Influx Press (July 2014)
+• ‘Exploding Dictionaries: an Exegetical Look at The Domesday Dictionary, online essay series for Influx Press’ Anti-Canon series (July 2014)

 • Closet drama ‘Embark’ shortlisted for the Creative Responses to Modernism Competition, Centre for Modern Literature and Culture (May 2014)